 In a career of over 25 years, Gay Outlaw has examined relationships of sculpture and picture-making, especially photography.
 She interweaves formal abstraction with 2-D techniques of illusions, opening up possibilities within traditions of artistic production.
 While respectful of traditional processes—her practice includes educating herself in lesser-known techniques—the artist delights in subverting the expected result.
 Outlaw realizes her abstract forms in a challenging mix of materials including glass, plastic, felt, and found materials like pencils or rubber hoses; at times, she has employed food in her sculptures.
 Even as a fan of minimalism, she offers viewers new relationships to formal art, taking them beyond its past rigors.
-Outlaw’s work has been shown nationally with exhibitions at the Sculpture Center in New York; the University Art Museum, Cal State Long Beach; Mills College; the Jordan Schnitzer Museum of Art; and San Francisco MOMA, where she received the SECA Award.
-Her artworks are in the collections of the Fine Arts Museums of San Francisco, SFMOMA and the Berkeley Art Museum.
+Outlaw’s work has been shown nationally with exhibitions at the Sculpture Center in New York; the University Art Museum, Cal State Long Beach; Mills College; the Jordan Schnitzer Museum of Art; and SFMoMA, where she received the SECA Award.
+Her artworks are in the collections of the Fine Arts Museums of San Francisco, SFMoMA and the Berkeley Art Museum.